 Week 1-2 – restrict your toddler to just 1 hour of sleep per day

-Week 2-4- offer a power nap of 45 mins in either the car or buggy only , this will be a less restorative nap but will help tie your toddler over till bedtime.
+Week 2-4- offer a power nap of 45 mins in either the car or buggy only , this will be a less restorative nap but will help tide your toddler over till bedtime.

-Week 4-6 – offer a power nap every other day until your child starts to increase their night sleep quota.
+Week 4-6 – offer a power nap every other day until you see improvements to your child's night sleep.